2014 CAF Champions League qualifying rounds

 The qualifying rounds of the 2014 CAF Champions League were played from 7 February to 30 March 2014, to decide the eight teams which advanced to the group stage.

 Draw

-The draw for the preliminary, first and second qualifying rounds was held on 16 December 2013 in Marrakech, Morocco.
+The draw for the preliminary, first and second qualifying rounds was held on 16 December 2013 in Marrakesh, Morocco.
 The entry round of each team was determined by their ranking points calculated based on performances in continental club championships for the period 2009–2013.

 The following 58 teams were entered into the draw: